jhs/iris-to-cloudant/transition.md

 This document will walk through the process of migrating your data from Iris Couch to Cloudant.
 Here is the migration plan:

 1. Create a free IBM Cloudant account
-1. Use the replication command to move your data from Iris Couch to Cloudant
+1. Use replication to move your data from Iris Couch to Cloudant
 1. Configure virtual host settings (if you have any)
 1. Update your application
 1. Understand the minor differences between Cloudant and Iris Couch

 Both Cloudant and Iris Couch are compatible (and based on) Apache CouchDB; and CouchDB excels at replication.
 Thus Iris Couch is a very convenient migration platform--both to it and from it.
 Most people can completely migrate in an hour or so.

 Indeed, Iris Couch has a very helpful blog post, [How-To: Bail out on Iris Couch][iris-bail].
-That walkthough is great for moving to Apache Couchdb; however, this document will focus specifically on Cloudant, a quicker and simpler task.
+That walkthough is great for moving to Apache CouchDB; however, this document will focus specifically on Cloudant, a quicker and simpler task.
 So let's begin!

 ## Preparation